 VA is required by law to bill any health insurance carrier that provides coverage for you, including policies held by your spouse.
 Only Veterans treated for non-service connected conditions should see their insurance company billed for their treatment.
 Veterans who are treated for service-connected conditions should not have their insurance company billed for treatment.
 VA does not bill Medicare or Medicaid.

 VA may bill and accept reimbursement from High Deductible Health Plans (HDHPs) for medical care and services provided to Veterans for non-service connected conditions.
 (HDHPs are usually linked to a Health Savings Account, which can be used to make VA copayments.)
 VA may also accept reimbursement from Health Reimbursement Arrangements (HRAs) for care provided for non-service connected conditions.

 Most non-service connected Veterans without a special eligibility such as a Purple Heart, are required to complete a financial assessment at the time of enrollment.
 A financial assessment consists of the Veteran’s household income (including spouse and dependents if applicable).

-If your total gross household income and assets is below VA income limits, you will not be charged a copay for medical services, however, you may be responsible for medication or extended care copays.
+If your total gross household income is below VA income limits, you will not be charged a copay for medical services, however, you may be responsible for medication or extended care copays.
 If you have insurance VA will bill your insurance carrier for your non-service connected care.